Blinken to wrap up rare visit to China, may meet Xi Jinping - ExBulletin

 In his first visit to China since U.S. President Joe Biden took office, Blinken stressed the need to reduce the risk of misperception and miscalculation during his talks with Qin, the department said. of state.

-Ahead of the talks, U.S. officials saw little chance of a breakthrough in the many disputes between the world’s biggest economies, which also include U.S. efforts to rein in China’s semiconductor industry and stem the flow of the opioid. synthetic lethal fentanyl and its chemical precursors from China. .

-U.S. officials and analysts expect Blinkens’ visit to pave the way for more bilateral meetings in the coming months, including possible trips by Treasury Secretary Janet Yellen and Commerce Secretary Gina.
-Raimondo.
+US officials have played down the prospect of a major breakthrough in the talks, but they and analysts expect Blinkens’ visit to pave the way for more bilateral meetings in the coming months, including possible trips by Treasury Secretary Janet Yellen and Commerce Secretary Gina Raimondo.

-It could also pave the way for talks between Xi and Biden at multilateral summits later in the year.
-Reuters

 |